 - Signature is missing fluidity.
 Speed and fluidity should be accounted for.
 When examining a signature for forgery, it is important to look if it looks fluid and natural.
 If a signature doesn’t have those things, it’s counted as an inconsistency.
 Sometimes you need to go by feel, and take it from there.

-Handwriting Used to be More Individualized – The more hand-writing gets out of fashion, the more people’s hand-writing skills are deteriorating.
+People’s signatures are not as unique as they used to be.
+The more hand-writing gets out of fashion, the more people’s hand-writing skills are deteriorating.
 There used to be individual hand-writing styles, and that individuality is getting lost with the lack of proficiency.
 Most people don’t even use script anymore, but print their letters instead.
 Handwriting is starting to look more and more uniform and is losing its individuality.
 This adversely affects the ability of an expert to prove a forged signature.

-A Will Prepared Without an Attorney is More Likely to be a Forgery – If the will that you are examining does not have an attorney’s name on it, such as a form will purchased in an office supplies store or downloaded off the internet, the chance of forgery is greater.
+A will prepared without an attorney is more likely to be a forgery than a will where an attorney was involved.
+If the will that you are examining does not have an attorney’s name on it, such as a form will purchased in an office supplies store or downloaded off the internet, the chance of forgery is greater.
 An attorney-supervised will would have the estate attorney’s name and would have a notarized self-proving affidavit of the witnesses who attested the will.
 While it is still possible for someone to make a fake ID and appear at an attorney’s office claiming to be the decedent, forgery is less likely when the will is supervised by an attorney.

 Non-Signature Related Forgery Signs